aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-onenote-document-to-stream/_index.md

 - Basic understanding of Java programming.
 - JDK installed on your system.
 - Aspose.Note for Java library downloaded and added to your project.
-You can download it from [here](https://releases.aspose.com/note/java/).
+You can download it from [Aspose.Note Java download page](https://releases.aspose.com/note/java/).

 ## Import Packages